 In Atkins, 536 U.S. at 321, the Court established for the first time that the execution of mentally retarded defendants violates the Eighth Amendment.
-Moore then filed a successive habeas petition in state court under TEX.
+After Atkins was decided, Moore filed a successive habeas petition in state court under TEX.
 CODE CRIM.
 PROC. art.
-11.071 § 5(a), arguing that he is ineligible for the death penalty because he is mentally retarded and that this ground for relief was not available to him
+11.071 § 5(a), arguing that he is ineligible for the death penalty because he is mentally retarded and that this ground for relief was not available to him when he filed his first state habeas petition.4